We are offering two writing workshops on Saturday, Oct. 3, 2020, and Sands Hall’s is at 3 p.m. Join her to learn some craft essentials.

 Description: A story is a story, whether it’s one you’ve imagined or one you’ve lived.
-And while there are huge differences between how writers of fiction and those who write nonfiction get that story down on the page, there are also some very useful similarities.
+And while there are huge differences between how writers of fiction and nonfiction get that story down on the page, there are also some very useful similarities.
 In this workshop, novelist and memoirist Sands Hall outlines aspects of craft essential to the fiction writer—including plot, character, point of view, and scene—and, with the help of published examples, shows how these ideas can be applied to memoir and creative nonfiction.
-Whatever your genre, you’ll come to recognize these areas of craft, and build confidence in utilizing them your own work.
+Whatever your genre, you’ll come to recognize these areas of craft, and build confidence in utilizing them in your own work.

 How To Write With Page-Turning Tension - Jordan Rosenfeld

 Description: Tension in novels, stories, and even memoirs is like the connective tissue that allows muscles to attach to bones, and thus flex their might.
 It’s the heart of conflict, the backbone of uncertainty, the hallmark of danger.
 It keeps readers guessing, and characters on their toes.
 When it’s present, stories leave readers breathless and wanting more.
-In this workshop, writers will learn four key elements of page-turning tension, essentials of creating plot tension, how to balance scene elements for maximum tension, and more.
+In this workshop, writers will learn four key elements of page-turning tension, essential of creating plot tension, how to balance scene elements for maximum tension, and more.